smartfog/fogflow/doc/en/source/scorpioIntegration.rst

-Step 6: Step 6: Thinbroker will notify(upsert) the analytical data to NGSILD broker as in step no 5 NGSILD broker subscribed  for tha analytical data.
+Step 6:Thinbroker will notify the analytical data to NGSILD broker as in step No 5, NGSI-LD broker subscribed for the analytical data.

-please prepare the CURL command to query the "result" entities from  NGSILD broker.
+Please prepare the CURL command to query the "result" entities from NGSILD broker.

 .. code-block:: console